ziyunliu4444/osu2mir/README.md

 # Osu2MIR

-Repository for extended abstract Osu2MIR: A Guide to Using Osu!
+Repository for Osu2MIR: A Guide to Using Osu!
 Data for Beat Tracking

 ## How to Use